Gokyo Lake Trek - 13 Days

 • Is the Gokyo Lake Trek difficult?

-Although the Gokyo Lake trek is graded as moderate challening trek with enough plan and preparation, we have seen hundreds of trekkers sucessful completed this trek.
+Although the Gokyo Lake trek is graded as moderate challening trek with enough plan and preparation, we have seen hundreds of trekkers sucessfully completed this trek.
 So it will not be so hard in your prepare physically and mentally for this trek.

 • Do I need permits for the Gokyo Lake Trek?